William Franklin (gridiron football): College career

 In his freshman season, 2004, Franklin played in 11 games and caught six passes for 174 yards.
 Two of his best games came against Ball State where he caught two passes for 76 yards with a touchdown and Kansas when he caught two passes for 86 yards.
 In 2005, he played in 12 games and finished fourth on the team with 40 catches for 413 yards and two touchdowns.
 He posted a career-high eight receptions and 116 yards against Arkansas State in Arrowhead Stadium.
-Fanklin played 11 games during his junior (2006), during which he recorded 48 receptions and 829 yards and six touchdowns.
+Franklin played 11 games during his junior (2006), during which he recorded 48 receptions and 829 yards and six touchdowns.
 His 829 yards is the seventh highest all-time in Missouri football history.
 He missed the final two games of the season suffering from a shoulder injury.
 As a senior in 2007, Franklin started all 14 games.
 He caught for 49 passes for 709 yards and four touchdowns.
 He was named honorable mention All-Big 12.

 Professional career

 Kansas City Chiefs

-Franklin was drafted by the Kansas City Chiefs with the 105th pick in the 2008 NFL Draft.
+Franklin was selected by the Kansas City Chiefs in the fourth round with the 105th overall pick in the 2008 NFL draft.
 He played in 13 games during his rookie season making seven catches and 83 receiving yards.
 He was waived by the Chiefs on April 13, 2009.